 4. Get creative & find fun for free

 It’s tempting to go out to eat and plan social activities that revolve around spending money.
 After all, what else is there to do in life that doesn’t cost money?
 Well—a lot of things!

-5. Steer clear of automated payments
+5. Get automated payments in check

 This is different from automating your savings.
 We live in an age where “lazy” shopping is becoming the new norm for many.
-Automated payments for subscription services like Spotify or Audible can add up quickly.
+Automated payments for subscription services like Spotify® or Audible® can add up quickly.
 Beware of media, fashion and other shopping subscriptions that require a monthly fee.
-Instead, allocate that money toward some necessities – or just save it altogether!
+Instead, allocate that money toward some necessities—or just save it altogether!

 6. Cook at home

 Cooking at home can be fun, inventive and even a great social activity.
 While it may require some planning ahead, a lot of money can be saved by purchasing ingredients from your local supermarket and making the most of leftovers.
 Look up some easy low-budget recipes and master them—remember, inexpensive doesn’t mean bland if you know what you’re doing.

 7. Earn some extra cash

 Depending on what you’re majoring in, freelance work may be a great option to make a little money on the side.
 If your degree doesn’t offer many opportunities for freelance work, consider other creative ways to make money.
-Start an Etsy shop, sell some clothes you’ve been meaning to get rid of or host a garage sale with your friends.
+Start an Etsy® shop, sell some clothes you’ve been meaning to get rid of or host a garage sale with your friends.